You’re engaged – congratulations!

 - A clear zip pouch for storing swatches, business cards, etc.

-Once you’ve gotten everything you need, it’s time to put it together!
-For the dividers we created the following 8 categories (you can always break them into sub-categories within, too).
+Once you’ve gotten everything you need for your wedding binder, it’s time to put it together!
+For the dividers, we created the following 8 categories (you can always break them into sub-categories within, too).

 - Budget – include your full budget breakdown here